nabz24/California-FIre-Emergency-List/README.md

 ## Available Scripts

 To view front end of project, clone or download the repository.
-After install all dependicies by running the command "npm-install in the "client" folder on terminal and then run 'npm start':
+After install all dependicies by running the command "npm-install" in the "client" folder on terminal and then run 'npm start':

 ### `npm start`